devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-10-27/assignments.md

 ## supply environment variable

-Write a program that will execute `sudo vipw` with the `EDITOR` environment variable set to your favorite editor.
+Write a program that will execute `sudo vipw` (or `doas vipw` if running on OpenBSD) with the `EDITOR` environment variable set to your favorite editor.
 You will have to use the `--preserve-env` option for sudo, because it sanitizes the environment by default.

 If you cannot execute `sudo` on your system, use the `env` program instead of the `sudo vipw` to see that the